 A centre for the serious study of flamenco — its history, its forms, its guitar technique, and its place in the broader Western musical tradition.
 Treated as theory: compás, harmony, modal identity, and the internal logic of each palo.

-• Expanding Western Harmony: The Andalusian Cadence and Phrygian Tonality
+Aug 09 — Expanding Western Harmony (Circle of Fifths): The Andalusian Cadence and Phrygian Tonality

 Teoría Flamenca